DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 - The controller will reboot with no further action on your part.
 Wait for the SSID to reappear in your list of possible wifi networks again.
 This takes additional minutes.
 Be patient.
 - Connect to the SSID again.
 - Reload the webpage and confirm that the uploaded image has been installed.
-- Repeat steps for more recent firmware images.
+- Repeat steps above for the firmware images in the sequence.

 ## 4. Identify your hardware